EL/M-2084: Operators

 India operates the MF-STAR naval radar, quantity unknown.

 ELM 2084 are used by the Singapore Armed Forces for air surveillance and air defense roles.
 Quantity unknown.

 ELM 2311 are mounted on Bronco ATTC as the 'SAFARI' radar.

-Acquired with SPYDER air-defense systems, sources claim that they are the EL/M-2084 MMR variant.
+Acquired with SPYDER air-defense systems, sources claim that they are the ELM-2084 MMR variant.
 Publicised pictures showed that there was at least one system was commissioned and operated.